Tom and Bill Photo Gallery of

 SAILFEST is Southeastern Connecticut's premiere summertime event attracting 300,000+ people over a three-day festival.
 It features three stages of incredible regional and national bands and artists in varying genres of music, as well as the largest fireworks display in the North Eastern US and the second largest on the east coast.
 Over 100 vendors line the downtown streets amongst the festival madness - which includes tall ships, amusement rides, the Hygienic Outdoor Art Festival Bizarre Bazaar, a 5K Road Race and much, much more.

-Minnehaha Falls, Minneapolis, Minnesota, October 5, 2005 -
+Minnehaha Falls, Minneapolis, Minnesota; October 5, 2005 -

 Minnehaha Falls is located located in Minneapolis Minnesota.
 The falls is in Minnehaha Park, a large city park on the shores of the Mississippi River.
 The park includes picnic areas, trails, sculpture and the 53 foot falls.
 The park is located off of Hiawatha Ave (Route 55).
 There is a bridge just above the falls, and trails that go down into the gorge on both sides, and another bridge below the falls.
 The trails continue along the creek.
 I believe you can follow the trail all the way to the Mississippi, which is less than 1/2 mile away from the falls.
 There are viewing areas on both sides of the gorge and at the bottom of the gorge.
 There are warning signs and small fences to deter you from getting closer to the falls, but is obvious that many people do.
 From the look of it you could get behind the falls.

-Da Yoopers Tourist Trap, Ishpeming, Michigan, October 9, 2005 -
+Da Yoopers Tourist Trap, Ishpeming, Michigan; October 9, 2005 -

 You have to go there to believe this, it has a lot of strange sights, here is the official write up about it that is posted on their site: